nourishing polpette & orzo in basic broth

 nourishing polpette & orzo in basic brothnourishing polpette & orzo in basic brothnourishing polpette & orzo in basic broth

-This wholesome soup makes for a hearty meal.
+This wholesome soup makes for a hearty feel-good meal.

 Offer with some crusty bread and a fresh green salad.
 Just what you may need on a chilly autumn evening.